AllenInstitute/AllenSDK/doc_template/glif_models.rst

 Notice that the function is allowed to take custom parameters (here 'a' and 'b'), which are configured on method initialization from a dictionary.
-For more details, see the documentation for the :py:class:`allensdk.model.glif.GlifNeuron` and :py:class:`allensdk.model.glif_neuron_methods.GlifNeuronMethod` classes.
+For more details, see the documentation for the :py:class:`GlifNeuron` and :py:class:`GlifNeuronMethod` classes.

 Built-in Dynamics Rules
 -----------------------